What This Means

 Designed for sensitive law firm operating work.

-Confidential client intake and follow-up
+Confidential intake routing, response, and follow-up workflows

-Matter movement and internal status visibility
+Matter movement and status visibility across internal handoffs

-Partner review points and approval paths
+Partner review and approval gates before sensitive steps

 What It Does Not Assume